mamba-org/micromamba-docker/FAQ.md

 ## Why do I get errors when building the example `Dockerfiles`?

-Docker has a configuration setting for how much disk space to use.
+Docker Desktop has a configuration setting for how much disk space to use.
 When this limit is reached, the error messages thrown by the container may not seem related to disk space.
 For example:

 - `micromamba install ...` may give the error